 2. Your pooch is feeling cold

 This is the most common reason behind your dog’s shivering.
 We generally assume that due to their fur coat, they can stand cold weather.
 However, this isn’t completely true.
-You dog does feel cold and shivering is a response to that.
-Puppies are the ones who feel cold the most as their natural insulation is still in developing stage.
+Your dog does feel cold and shivering is a response to that.
+Puppies are the ones who feel cold the most like their natural insulation is still in the developing stage.

 3. Shivering out of fear/feeling scared

 Dog’s also shiver when they feel threatened and scared.
 Dogs experience fear due to various reasons; it could be a thunderstorm, fireworks, etc. You may have to put some effort in order to find out why or what is making your dog feel scared.
 After you find out the source, try to protect them from it.

 4. Your dog is feeling dizzy or nauseous

 Another reason behind your dog’s shivering could be motion sickness.
 It could also be due to eating something that causes dizziness or nausea.
 Reactions to certain pet medications can also cause dizziness among dogs.
 See for the signs such as excessive drooling or lethargic behavior.
 This kind of behavior indicates that a dog is feeling nauseated, thus shivering!
 Check with your vet if the issue persists and get proper treatment for your dog.

 5. Feeling excited

 Yes, this is another reason that can cause your dog to shiver, but this kind of shivering is good!
 You can identify this kind of shivering whenever you’re pouring food into your pooch’s bowl or getting ready to take them out for a walk.
 This is a perfectly normal response to something that excites them.
 The joy of anticipation that something good is going to happen makes them shiver with excitement.